-Read this Prologue

-aloud and with feeling.
-At

-first the sentence structures may

-feel and sound a bit strange, but

-you will soon enjoy the peculiar

-rhythm and formality.
+Read this Prologue aloud and with feeling.
+At first the sentence structures may Don't you feel feel and sound a bit strange, but noble and rather special you will soon enjoy the peculiar rhythm and formality. when you read this?